Our Facilities

 In addition to the main entrance which is equipped with a 50 tonne capacity weighbridge, the facility also benefits from a dedicated abnormal load entrance which is capable of receiving the largest vehicles and loads able to travel on the UK’s highways today.
 Transformers and other capital assets up to 110 tonnes in weight are routinely offloaded in the dedicated heavy off-load area utilising the company’s in-house bespoke jacking and winching system.

-This major development underlines the company’s commitment to providing the electricity industry with a support infrastructure capable of meeting all current, and future, regulatory requirements.
+This significant investment underlines the company’s commitment to providing our clients with a support infrastructure capable of meeting all current, and future, regulatory requirements.

-Queensway Meadows Industrial Estate is strategically located near Junction 24 of the M4, with excellent road links to the motorway network.
+Queensway Meadows Industrial Estate is strategically located just off Junction 24 of the M4, providing excellent links to the motorway network.